Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Results

 To explore the effect of super-Alfv\'enic turbulence, we study the correlation between AM and the LOS velocity dispersion $\delta v_{\rm los}$, as derived from spectroscopic data.
 The dispersion is defined as follows:

 where $p(x,y,v_{\rm los})$ represents the intensity on the spectroscopic channel.
-A large dispersion indicates more significant turbulent velocity at the injection scale, which indicates that the gas is likely locally super-Alfv\'enic.
-Advantageously, $\delta v_{\rm los}$ can be obtained from observations, allowing us to infer the fluid dynamics.
+A large dispersion indicates more significant turbulent velocity at the injection scale, which indicates that the contribution from local super-Alfv\'enic turbulence is likely larger.
+Advantageously, $\delta v_{\rm los}$ can be obtained from observations, allowing us to test the results.

 We show the correlation between $\delta v_{\rm los}$ and AM in Fig.~\ref{fig:am_disv}.
 From the face-on view, the pre-merger and merger stages exhibit similar trends, showing a decreasing AM with increasing $\delta v_{\rm los}$.
 This suggests that a large local velocity dispersion or super-Alfv\'enic condition could be one of the reasons for the observed misalignment between the VGT and polarization measurements.
 The AM, however, is more stable at the post-merger stage.
 In this stage, it is likely that the extra magnetic field amplification has reduced the amount of super-Alfv\'enic turbulence.